feuSALTY/titanic/README.md

 # titanic
-kaggle project about surviving to
+kaggle project about surviving the titanic